Horizontal-org/Tella-P2P-Protocol/README.md

 The verification screen will provide two options:
 * Confirm and Connect — Proceed with registration if the hashes match.
-* Discard and Start Over — Terminate the connection and return to the initial state.
+* Discard and Start Over — Terminate the connection and the user should be returned to the main connection screen.

 Example of alphanumeric sequence: